fur-q/lua-ircclient/doc/ircclient.md

 - the session which triggered the callback
 - the IRC mask (or nick if [options.STRIPNICKS](#optionsstripnicks) is set) of the user who triggered the event

-##### ERROR

-Triggered when an error is thrown by a callback function.
-By default, this is set to *print*.

-If there is an error in the error handler, a fatal (unhandled) error will be thrown.

-Parameters:

-- error message

 ##### CONNECT